DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 You must not have spent more than 90 days in the UK in the 12 months previous to the start of the job for which you are relocating and you must not move to the UK more than 3 months before that start.

+If you are in any doubt about meeting the 3-month requirement, please email us for advice before planning your move.

 #### What happens if I spend time in the UK more than 3 months before the start of my job?

 You will not be eligible for the IRP if you have spent more than 90 days in the UK in the 12 months preceding the start of your teaching job, even if you return home before taking up your post (see example 1).